aajonusnet/aajonusnet/md/QNA/Q&A Of October 24, 2010.md

 Q: US wellness meats?

 A: Great.
-John's very good.
-It took me two years to get him to good quality and not freezing.
+John [https://grasslandbeef.com/] is very good.
+It took me two years to get him to good quality and not freeze it.
 Yeah.

 Q: So you still buy the cheese and everything else from Rawesome?